-At least 20 countries have agreed to stop funding fossil fuel projects abroad
+The effort to phase out fossil fuels gains momentum at COP26

 In October, the UN Environment Programme's annual "production gap" report found 15 major fossil fuel-generating countries will produce roughly 110% more coal, oil, and gas in 2030 than what would be necessary to limit warming to 1.5 degrees Celsius above pre-industrial levels — and 45% more than what would be consistent with 2 degrees.

-A recent study published in the journal Nature found that a vast majority of the planet's remaining oil, natural gas, and coal reserves must remain in the ground by 2050 to avoid these consequences.
+A recent study published in the journal Nature found that a vast majority of the planet's remaining oil, natural gas, and coal reserves must remain in the ground by 2050 to avoid the worst consequences of climate change.
 Most regions around the world, according to the authors, must reach peak fossil fuel production now or within the next decade to limit the critical climate threshold.

 And the latest outlook by the International Energy Agency said that more aggressive climate action is needed from world leaders, even as the shift to clean energy leads to a decline in the oil industry.

-Note: Correction: This story has been updated to note that some of the parties to join the Powering Past Coal Alliance are not countries.